 Do what you can to be an even better teammate.
-Apply yourself to learning what is needed.
-It’s those that stop doing this, or won’t apply themselves for whatever reason, that are in trouble.
+Apply yourself to learning the skills that are needed.
+Those that stop doing this, or won’t apply themselves for whatever reason, are in trouble.

 • This is not about tackling each other.

 It’s important to always keep in mind that you’re on the same team.
-Don’t combat with each other.
+Don’t overpower your teammate.
 Fight the outsiders who want to take you down.
 But purpose to work together.
 Realize that you may not always think alike, but you can think together.
 And you can build togetherness.

 • It’s important to keep the passion.